zlatko-michailov/abc/doc/start/dependencies.md

 - [I2C](https://en.opensuse.org/openSUSE:I2C)

 ### Grant Access to Non-root Users
-The Linux kernel creates device file at every boot with access only to the `root` user.
+The Linux kernel creates device files at every boot with access only to the `root` user.
 If other users should be able to use GPIO and/or SMBus, access to those device files should be granted to those users using `chmod`.

 That could further be automated by executing a script upon boot.

 openSUSE

-Create `/etc/init.d/after.local` with the following content, or append these lines to it, if it already exists:
+Create `/etc/init.d/after.local` with the following content, or append these commands to it, if it already exists:
 ```
 #!/bin/sh
 sudo chmod go+rw /dev/gpio*